Ben van der Pluijm

 A variety of research projects instructural geology and carried out in our group.
 Brief descriptions of some of these projects are below, as well as links to selected publications.
 General information on structure and tectonics activities at the University of Michigan are available through the TSG page.

 Isabel Abad (Jaen, Spain) - mineralogy

 Global Change Curriculum and Minor (2004)

-A dedicated sampling laboratory is equipped with separation and preparation equipment (5553 CCL).
-Other departmental facilities offer stable and radiogenic isotope analysis, ICP and other geochemical facilities.
-Extensive technical support is available for all these facilities.
+A dedicated laboratory is equipped with mineral separation and preparation equipment, and includes a Coulter counter (5553 CCL).
+Shared departmental facilities offer extensive stable and radiogenic isotope capabilities, including Ar chronology, and other geochemical approaches.
+Technical support is available for all these facilities.

 O’Brien, T.M., van der Pluijm, B.A., 2012.
 Timing of Iapetus Ocean rifting from Ar geochronology of pseudotachylytes in the St. Lawrence Rift System of southern Quebec.
 Geology, 40, 443–446; doi:10.1130/G32691.1.

 Verdel, C., van der Pluijm, B.A., Niemi, N., 2012.
 Variation of illite/muscovite 40Ar/39Ar age spectra during progressive low-grade metamorphism: An example from the US Cordillera.
 Contribs Min Petrol 164, 521-536.

 Hnat, J., van der Pluijm, B.A., 2011.
 Foreland signature of indenter tectonics: Insights from calcite twinning analysis in the Tennessee salient of the Southern Appalachians, USA.
 Lithosphere, 3, 317-327.